Joe Hoover: San Francisco Seals

 On January 24, 1946, the Tigers sold Hoover to the San Francisco Seals in the Pacific Coast League.
 Hoover compiled a career low .200 batting average in 87 games for the Seals.
 The San Francisco Seals won the PCL pennant, giving Hoover an MLB championship in 1945 and a PCL championship in 1946.

 Family and later years

 Hoover was married to Alice Smith Andres in November 1935.
 They had one child, Joethel Ann, born in 1941.
+The marriage ended with divorce and he married Hazel "Ginger" Bingham in 1953/1954.
+They had one daughter, Malea Madeline, born in 1955.

 After retiring from baseball he owned a gas station in Los Angeles.

-He suffered a heart attack on Christmas day 1960.
+On Christmas Day 12/25), 1960 Joe suffered a heart attack.
+He was just 44 years of age.
 He died in Los Angeles in 1965 at age 50.
 He was buried at San Gorgonio Memorial Park in Banning, California.